 From what I can tell, however, the VX is also part of the Anole line-up which includes the V6 and the triple-driver V3.
 The price starts from $1320 for the V6 which is actually quite competitive for custom monitors of this type.

 qdc also has a few more product categories including the HiFi, Live, and Studio range where you will find the previously reviewed Gemini from Klaus (HiFi flagship monitor).
 Most, if not all flagships in the other ranges have a maximum of 8 drivers and use fixed tunings.

 The Anole range is unique as it is their only lineup of monitors with adjustable tuning.
 Adjustable tuning means you can choose between four distinct sound profiles for the V3 and V6 and up to 8 for the new VX via a series of small switches on the side of each monitor.

 Whilst not being overtly marketed as such there does seem to be a gentle nudge for vocal lovers towards the V6 tuning which may appeal to some, certainly to me!

-You can also buy the V6 in both custom and universal format with the V6-C standing for custom and the V6-S (series) indicating the universal version.
-The universal version is also priced at $1320 whereas the V6 custom can rise in price depending on the custom options you choose.
+You can also buy the Anole V6 in both custom and universal format with the V6-C standing for custom and the V6-S (series) indicating the universal version.
+The universal version is also priced at $1320 whereas the Anole V6 custom can rise in price depending on the custom options you choose.

 qdc does indeed have an online store and it’s reasonably easy to work with.
-However, I am quite cautious about the fact that through the entire check-out process I did not see a secure SSL certificate in my browser URL.
+However, I am quite cautious about the fact that throughout the entire check-out process, I did not see a secure SSL certificate in my browser URL.
 Surely this is mandatory in 2019 qdc?